 People want to be better at stuff, get better stuff and learn how to do better stuff.
 If you can help people on their way to achieving those aspirations, you’re on to a winner.

 #3.
 An email list

 It depends on how you intend to make money from your blog.
-A completely passive blog making money from advertising and maybe Amazon Associates can make good money without an email list.
+A completely passive blog makes money from advertising and maybe Amazon Associates.
+It can make good money without an email list.

 It’s just that not having a list means you’re missing out.
 Forget any ideas you have that emailing is dead.
 It’s still the best way of creating avid followers.
 These followers are essential if you’re promoting products that need more detailed buying information.